MoHisham211/Food_Recipe/README.md

 # Food Recipe

-Food Recipe App is a simple app which uses Forkify API to fetch top Recipes of collection of Foods from the API.
+Food Recipe App is a simple app which uses Forkify API to fetch collection of Foods recipes from the API.
 The main aim of this app is to be a leading example of how to build Modern Android applications for all Android Developers
 **using Java implemented with:**

 - Retrofit